50 of the best posthumous albums

 While visiting his mother’s home in December 1988, Roy Orbison suffered the heart attack that ultimately killed him.
 After his death at 52, “Mystery Girl” was released on Jan.
 31, 1989.
 It was his first studio album with new material since 1979 and featured contributions from other musical greats.

 Music heavyweight Jon Brion worked with Mac Miller on what would be his final album.
 Released after his untimely death at 26 from an accidental drug overdose, “Circles” was meant to be a companion album to “Swimming,” the album released two months before Miller’s death.
 Many saw the album as a reflection on the mental health struggles of the millennial generation.

 Released three months after Janis Joplin’s death from a heroin overdose at the age of 27 in October 1970, “Pearl” was her second and final studio album and includes the posthumous hit “Me and Bobby McGee.”
 It peaked at #1 on the Billboard chart and continues to impress listeners.
 In 2012, the album made Rolling Stone magazine’s list of the 500 Greatest Albums of All Time.

 'Closer' by Joy Division

-At the age of 23, Joy Division lead singer and lyricist Ian Curtis hung himself in his kitchen just before the band was set to head out on an American tour.
-A vinyl reissue of their posthumous album “Closer” comes 40 years after its original release in 1980 just months after Curtis’ death, proving the timelessness of the post-punk British band.
+in 1980, at the age of 23, Joy Division lead singer and lyricist Ian Curtis hung himself in his kitchen just before the band was set to head out on an American tour.
+Joy Division's "Closer" came out just months later.
+A vinyl reissue of "Closer" was released 40 years after the original, proving the timelessness of the post-punk British band.

 'Genius Loves Company' by Ray Charles